Roshansullad-lab/Shopping-CoPilot/README.md

 pip install -r requirements.txt

+then add you OpenAI API key to the ReturnAisstant.py which can be generated from openAI website. without this functionality will not work.

-Running the FastAPI server which has both client and server built in to it uvicorn ReturnAssistant:app --reload
+Running the FastAPI server which has both client and server built in to it

+uvicorn ReturnAssistant:app --reload

 Once server starts we can open any browser and go to the URL.